Nisidini/Nisidini/README.md

-- 👋 Hi, I’m @Nisidini, an undergraduate in the field of software engineering
+- 👋 Hi, I’m @Nisidini, a software engineering undergraduate at IIT.
-- 👀 I’m interested in software development, mobile application development, and exploring innovative technologies
+- 👀 I’m interested in software development, mobile application development, and exploring innovative technologies.
 - 🌱 I’m currently learning various programming languages and honing my problem-solving skills
 - 💞️ I’m looking to collaborate on web development and mobile application development projects
 - 📫 How to reach me: Feel free to connect with me on LinkedIn or drop me an email at nisidini.04@gmail.com